DrLex0/quake-frogbots/waypoint/README.md

 If even this would not suffice, you could place extra markers to ‘shield’ the marker from being prematurely touched.

 `Narrow` markers are not only useful for ladders, they can also help to guide the bot through narrow openings or ensure it is in the right position to start walking across a narrow beam.
+However, be careful with unexpected behaviour: if other regular markers are slightly farther away, the bot may already touch those before reaching a narrow marker in front of them.

 ### Shootable doors and triggers